 I fell to pieces.

 Once I started, I could not recover.
 It was ugly and raw.
-The song just sort of went on with me gasping for air and sobbing into a microphone.
+The song just sort of went on with me while I gasped for air and sobbed into a microphone.
 When it was finally over, I did the only thing I could think of.
 I hid.
 I flew backstage, burying my face in my hands, now overcome with shame, and crying even harder because of how guilty I felt and how disappointed I was in myself for letting everyone down.

 Even as I type those words, remembering the tear-filled experience and others like it, I see the lies creeping in.
-They bring a toxic poison, telling my heart what it is feeling is ugly, unacceptable, unwelcome.
+The lies bring a toxic poison, telling my heart what it is feeling is ugly, unacceptable, unwelcome.
 And expressing it?
-That’s even uglier.
+The lies say that’s even uglier.
 Shameful even.

 I read a book a couple of years ago that suggested listening to our tears.
 It wasn’t the main point of the book, but the idea instantly spoke to me.
 What a concept, to actually honor the emotion that overwhelms us, and try to figure out what our tears are telling us.
 Sometimes, things are hidden so deep inside our crowded hearts that we don’t even realize what’s hanging out in there until one day, sometimes out of the blue, an emotion gets resurrected and the only space it can find to crawl out into an open space is through our tiny tear ducts.